kelemen/loom-db-test/README.md

 - **cpuWork**: The amount of CPU work to do in tasks not using a connection.
 The value is an integer as defined by the `Blackhole.consumeCPU` method.
 - **cpuSleepMs**: The number of ms to sleep in tasks not using a connection.
+- **fullConcurrentTasks**: Set it to *true*, if you want all tasks to run concurrently.
+Otherwise, the tasks will run in a partially sequential manner.
+This is *false* by default.

 If you want multiple values, then you can provide them as a comma separated list.
 For example: